Primetime Emmy Award for Outstanding Production Design for a Narrative Program (Half-Hour)

-The Primetime Emmy Award for Outstanding Production Design for a Narrative Program (Half-Hour or Less) is an award handed out annually at the Creative Arts Emmy Awards.
-In 2014, the category was created alongside Outstanding Production Design for a Narrative Period Program (One Hour or More) and the Primetime Emmy Award for Outstanding Production Design for a Narrative Contemporary or Fantasy Program (One Hour or More).
+The Primetime Emmy Award for Outstanding Production Design for a Narrative Program (Half-Hour) is an award handed out annually at the Creative Arts Emmy Awards.
+In 2014, the category was created alongside Outstanding Production Design for a Narrative Period or Fantasy Program (One Hour or More) and the Outstanding Production Design for a Narrative Contemporary Program (One Hour or More).

 Rules require that nominations are distributed proportionally among multi-camera and single-camera series, based on the number of submissions of each.
 For instance, if two-fifths of submissions are multi-camera then two of the five nominees will be multi-camera.